Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 - it is simple cshtml file that can be inserted anywhere in any View.
 - It helps to separate (break up) the long code into small parts and insert it with partial views.
 (Similar to React components - components with certain code , that can be inserted anywhere,simplify the code).
 - Helps to remove duplicate code from app.
-- If we compare with Partial View, In ViewComponent file we can connect to database and get the data from database (-->See Components/ TopBooksComponent.cs , line 27, line 37)
+- If we compare with Partial View, In ViewComponent file we can connect to database and get the data from database (-->See Components/ TopBooksViewComponent.cs )
 - In one application we can use as many partial views as we want, there is no limit of partial views
 - The partial tag helper render content asynchronous